 The development of the value of the shares depends on the skills of the investment manager to assess the current market environment as well as the development of the markets for the various individual assets in the Sub-Fund, and cannot be predicted in advance.
+The investment manager licensed a stock ranking list based on Markowitz portfolio optimization from Stage Investsoftware GmbH (see Software Provider).
+However the manager is not obliged to use or follow the licensed stock ranking list and has full discretion in regards to assets in the portfolio of the Sub-Fund at all times.
+Investors should also be aware that if the stock ranking list becomes unavailable the manager has no obligation to replace or substitute this list.
 In this context, it must be noted that the value of the shares in the Sub-Fund may rise or fall compared to the issue price.
 This means that the investor may receive less money than was originally invested when the shares are returned.